autowarefoundation/autoware.universe/simulator/autoware_carla_interface/README.md

 - Testing on procedural map (Adv Digital Twin).
   - Currently unable to test it due to failing in the creation of the Adv digital twin map.
 - Automatic sensor configuration of the CARLA sensors from the Autoware sensor kit.
   - Sensor currently not automatically configured to have the same location as the Autoware Sensor kit.
-The current work around is to create a new frame of each sensors with (0, 0, 0, 0, 0, 0) coordinate relative to base_link and attach each sensor on the new frame (`carla_autoware.launch.xml` Line 28).
+The current work around is to create a new frame of each sensors with (0, 0, 0, 0, 0, 0) coordinate relative to base_link and attach each sensor on the new frame (`autoware_carla_interface.launch.xml` Line 28).
 This work around is very limited and restrictive, as when the sensor_kit is changed the sensor location will be wrongly attached.
 - Traffic light recognition.
   - Currently the HDmap of CARLA did not have information regarding the traffic light which is necessary for Autoware to conduct traffic light recognition.